-Striking model of the solar system according to the theories of Tycho Brahe and Giovanni Battista Riccioli.
+Striking double-page engraved celestial map representing an antiquated model of the Solar System, which adheres to the theories of Tycho Brahe and Giovanni Battista Riccioli.

-Doppelmayr wrote on astronomy, geography, cartography, spherical trigonometry, sundials and mathematical instruments.
-He collaborated with the cartographer Johann Baptista Homann (1664-1724), a former Dominican monk from Oberkammlach in Schwabia who in 1688 had settled in Nuremberg and became a map engraver for the publishing firms of Jacob von Sandrart and David Funck.
+Doppelmayr wrote on astronomy, geography, cartography, spherical trigonometry, sundials, and mathematical instruments.
+He collaborated with the cartographer Johann Baptista Homann (1664-1724), a former Dominican monk from Oberkammlach in Swabia who in 1688 had settled in Nuremberg and became a map engraver for the publishing firms of Jacob von Sandrart and David Funck.